 · Claims processed EVERY day.

-- Account coordinators assigned specifically to your organization’s account
+· Account coordinators explicitly assigned to your organization’s account.

-- Consistent communication with providers regarding claims status and management
+· Communication and coordination with providers regarding claims status and management.

 Money waiting to be collected is revenue loss!

 Denials are an epidemic to the financial health of most practices, and they have a need to be treated well in order to get you financial success.
 In fact, overall claim denials are on the rise requiring more time from your back office.
 Over the years, payers have created more barriers to getting paid and we in healthcare, have agrees to those new payer contracts.
 Years ago, claims were reviewed, processed and paid by individual claim processors.
 Today, much of that work is determined by the computer.
 For some payers, it seems that the algorithm is “when in doubt, deny it.”
 In addition, payers are expecting that only a small percentage of medical practices will follow up on claims denials and resubmit them corrected or as appeals.
 Essentially, denying your claims save the payer money.
 This is why outsourcing your claims to a medical billing company can be beneficial.

 Our billers believe that athe ccuracy of the claim and the time spent on retrieving the payment are key points in optimized revenue collections.
 Our aim is to improve the client’s cash flow by reducing days in accounts receivable and improving profitability, by increasing collections ratio.

 Our billers identify category/payer combinations and work on resolving the mix that results in the best collections.
 They organize the Account Receivables timeline wise (AR days between 30 to 45 days, 45 days to 60 days and beyond 60 days)and work on critical claims first.